TanXiao/RSVA11001-Adapter/README.md

 Apparently ttyAMA0 refers to a serial port on the SoC.
 Inside the box there is a 5 pin port labeled UART0.
 Based on these values, U Boot is configured to try and retrieve a file from a TFTP server and boot that.
-Unforunately when it boots, I do not see any requests for 192.168.0.1 coming from the box in a wireshark packet capture with my laptop.
-Perhaps it is the very strange ethernet address setting.
+Unforunately when it boots, I did not see any requests for 192.168.0.1 coming from the box in a wireshark packet capture with my laptop.
+It will use an ip of 192.168.0.100 in an absence of a DHCP server however.
  Also, I think the physmap of the flash is not actually what is being loaded.
 All that about a UART connection and TFTP looked promising but has not been exploited yet.
 Perhaps this is somehow an unused configuration.